pnhowe/t3kton.github.io.src/source/contractor/TryIt.rst

 Restart bind with new zones::

-  service bind9 restart
+  systemctl bind9 restart

-This VM needs to use the contractor generated dns, so edit /etc/network/interfaces to set the dns server to 127.0.0.1 then, reload networking configuration::
+This VM needs to use the contractor generated dns, so edit `/etc/network/interfaces` to set the dns server to 127.0.0.1 then, reload networking configuration::

   systemctl restart networking